Coronavirus housing advice

 - Unsafe power socket, lighting socket or electrical fitting

-- Blocked or leaking foul drain, soil stack, or (where there is no other working toilet in the dwelling or house) toilet pan
+- Blocked or leaking foul drain, soil stack or toilet pan (where there is no other working toilet within dwelling)

-- Toilet not flushing (where there is no other working toilet in the dwelling or house)
+- Toilet not flushing (where there is no other working toilet within dwelling)